 That April 19, Glaze no-hit the Tufts College Jumbos, 10-0.
 That began to garner him more attention from the two big-league teams in Boston.
 His younger brother, John, also pitched for Dartmouth, and in a game on the 22nd both of them shared the “honors” as they lost to Holy Cross, 10-2.
 On May 30 Ralph struck out 15 in the first seven innings, but freshman John lost the game by surrendering five runs to Holy Cross in the eighth.
 On June 9, in his last game for the college, Ralph Glaze threw another no-hitter, this time against Columbia.
 “The sturdy hurler from the west was invincible,” wrote the dispatch from Hanover.
 Ralph struck out 14.
 Brother John played right field and contributed a couple of hits.

-Glaze played for the Dartmouth football team for four years and was named an All-American in 1903.
+Glaze played for the Dartmouth football team for four years.
 Starting in 1901, he played four summers for the Cheyenne Indian semipro baseball club.